Candied Cashews

 Arman’s recipe tips

-- Mix the cashews once they leave the oven to prevent forming clusters.
-Unless that is what you’d prefer then let them be 🙂
+- Mix the cashews once they leave the oven to prevent them from forming clusters.
+Unless that is what you’d prefer, then let them be 🙂

 - Make sugar-free candied cashews.
 To make this recipe sugar-free, use allulose instead of regular sugar.

 - Add toasted coconut.
-I love the coconut and cashew combination, so once the cashews are done, fold through some toasted coconut flakes.
+I love the combination of coconut and cashew, so once the cashews are done, fold in some toasted coconut flakes.

 - Spice it up.
 Add ground ginger, nutmeg, cloves, or cayenne pepper for a spicy kick.